Proteusiq/estate/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Two objectives this repo is attempt to do.
+Two objectives this repo is attempting to achieve:
-* document how use MongoDB as broker and backend in Celery
+* document how to use MongoDB as broker and backend in Celery
-* how to schedular continous data scraping
+* Show how to schedule a continous data scraping

 ### Prerequisites